gjbex/Fortran-MOOC/source_code/blas_lapack/README.md

 1. `blas_probabilities.f90`: implementation of `no_blas_probabilities.f90` that
    uses BLAS calls.
 1. `normalize.f90`: simple program with some BLAS calls.
-1. `copy.f90`: program to explore the arguments of level 1 BLAS calls.
+1. `copy.f90`: program to explore the arguments of level 1 BLAS `scopy` calls.
+1. `dot.f90`: program to explore the arguments of level 1 `sdot` calls.
 1. `CMakeLists.txt`: CMake file to build the applications.